Chedworth: History

-Between 1892 and 1961 the village had a railway station on the Midland and South Western Junction Railway.
+Between 1892 and 1961, the village had a railway station on the Midland and South Western Junction Railway.

+In 1930, Rose Cottage in Chedworth was bought by Henry Ford, who paid for it to be dismantled and transported to Greenwich Village in Dearborn, Michigan, United States.

 Governance

 Until the 2015 district council elections, there was an electoral ward in the same name.
 This ward started in the south at Chedworth and stretched north to end at Dowdeswell.
 The total ward population taken at the 2011 census was 1,705.

-Chedworth Parish Council was formed under the Local Government Act of 1894.
-Its first preliminary meeting was held on 4 December 1894, and the first full meeting was held on 3 January 1895, chaired by the Rev. Sackett Hope.
+Chedworth Parish Council was formed under the Local Government Act 1894.
+Its first preliminary meeting was held on 4 December 1894, and the first full meeting on 3 January 1895, chaired by the Rev. Sackett Hope.
 Fifteen candidates stood for election to the seven seats available.
 Subsequently, in 1904 again 15 candidates stood for the seven seats, and none of the previous incumbents was re-elected.
-The last contested Chedworth Parish Council election was in 2015, when 10 candidates stood for the seven available seats.
-The council holds monthly meetings on the second Monday of each month at 7.30 at the Village Hall.
-The Parish Council has its own website which gives contact details.
+The Parish Council still has seven members, with the last election in 2023.
+The council holds monthly meetings on the second Monday of each month at the Village Hall.